lohedges/vmmc/README.md

 updated cell lists.
 See `demos/src/CellList.h` and `demos/src/CellList.cpp` for implementation details.

+## Defining a model
+The demo code illustrates a simple way of defining and handling different model potentials.
+A base class, `Model`, is used to declare common functionality and callbacks.
+Derived classes, such as `LennardJonesium` and `SquareWellium`, are used to implement the specific pair potential, which is declared as a virtual method in the base class.

+Declaring a new user-defined model should be as easy as creating a `UserModel` class with public inheritance from the `Model` base class, then overriding the virtual `computePairEnergy` method.
+The `LennardJonesium` and `SquareWellium` classes will serve as useful templates.

 ## Limitations
 * The calculation of the hydrodynamic damping factor assumes a spherical cluster, which is only approximate in two dimensions.
 In general, it is likely that